cok8/Euclidean-Algorithm/README.md

-# Euclidean-Algorithm
+# Integer functions
-Using the Euclidean Algorithm to find the Highest Common Factor of two Values
+Using python to compute simple Math functions include 1.The Highest Common Factor(hcf)
+2.The Lowest Common Multiplies(lcm)